devtut/generate/docs/r/rmarkdown-and-knitr-presentation.md

 ---
-metaTitle: "RMarkdown and knitr presentation"
+metaTitle: "R - RMarkdown and knitr presentation"
 description: "Adding a footer to an ioslides presentation, Rstudio example"
 ---